QBisConsult/psql-api/README.md

 Requirements:

 - OpenSSL should be installed before in order to allow the server to create it's first self-signed SSL certificate.
-- for Linux you will need to set your computer to accept opening lower ports for NodeJs (80/443 ...) without root access, next code works for Ubuntu
+- Linux you will need to set your computer to accept opening lower ports for NodeJs (80/443 ...) without root access, next code works for Ubuntu

                sudo apt-get install libcap2-bin
                sudo setcap cap_net_bind_service=+ep /usr/local/bin/node